kubemaya/website/docs/introduction/architecture.md

 KubeMaya use some basic technologies based on the book “Edge Computing Systems with Kubernetes” by Sergio Méndez, based on this book the first technologies that will use this framework are:

-- Python (Flask,Scikit-learn,TensorFlow Lite)
+- Python
-- OpenCV
-- Yolo
 - K3s (Light weight Kubernetes)
 - Micropython (For Microcontrollers)
 - Raspberry devices (Pi & Pico)
-- Linux (Raspbian)
+- Linux (Raspbian % Debian based distros)
 - NiceGUI
 - Bash
+- Gum Gum

 ## Components
 In the following includes all the components used to run KubeMaya on an ARM devices.